ideacrew/ideacrew-website/src/pages/sbm.md

 ---
 layout: ../layouts/SbmLayout.astro
+seo:
   title: State Based Marketplace
+  description:
+hero:
+  title: State Based Marketplace
-description: IdeaCrew pioneered the modular approach to developing Health Insurance Exchanges.
+  description: IdeaCrew pioneered the modular approach to developing Health
+    Insurance Exchanges.
 At initial launch, states and the Federal Marketplace relied on big bang deployments.
 These deployments, which ran into the tens and even hundreds of millions of dollars, failed almost universally.
 Whether a state survived depended on how it reacted to these failures.
 The DC Exchange chose IdeaCrew to build a replacement Exchange over time, module-by-module.
-As a result, DC can lay claim to the first modular Exchange, and IdeaCrew is the vendor that built it.
+As
   buttons:
     - text: DC HealthLink
       href: /careers
     - text: MA Health Connector
       href: /404
 modules:
   heading: Marketplace Modules
   items:
     - title: Anonymous Tools
+      content:
-      content: Our Anonymous Tools allow consumers to browse and compare plans, check eligibility for Medicaid or subsidies, search providers and formulary through integration with Consumers' Checkbook.
+        Our Anonymous Tools allow consumers to browse and compare plans, check eligibility for Medicaid or subsidies, search providers and formulary through integration with Consumers' Checkbook.
 We also offer individuals an HRA affordability calculator and employer quoting tool that allows